-In today’s world, the duties of the project managers working in the market are to handle a lot of different project management applications like nTask, that will take care of all of their work for them.
+In today’s world, the duties of the project managers working in the market are to handle a lot of different project management applications like nTask, which will take care of all of their work for them.
 And they should have these applications.
-This article will highlight the project manager roles and responsibilities.
+This article will highlight the project manager’s roles and responsibilities.

 Why?
 Well, the roles and responsibilities of project managers are quite much in quantity and severity, as they have to make sure that the whole team is doing their job, the company is actively gaining value and all of the stakeholders are happy, among many others.